colomemaria/epiAneufinder/README.md

 ### Version History

 * 1.1.1
-    *  Improved the 'selected_cells' parameter to work also when the named cells were filtered out before.
+    *  Improved the `selected_cells` parameter to work also when the named cells were filtered out before.

 * 1.1.0
     * Fixed problem with multi-threading that caused runtime problems in the GC correction and AD calculation.